Building new partnerships and collaborations

 Do you need an agreement?

 Not all international activities require a formal agreement.
 Research collaborations normally do not unless, for example, there are financial implications or a commitment to share resources.
 Researchers can often work together without an agreement.
+A formal agreement is not required when developing a Collaborative Online International Learning (COIL) initiative.
+Our professors can work directly with counterparts at external universities to develop such projects.
+Our team can also assist you in the development of such projects.

 However, some collaborations do require a formal agreement, such as when there are financial implications or the collaboration concerns academic standards or for-credit activities.
 The following forms of collaboration require an agreement: